 - MQA is easily handled via Roon, Audirvana or Tidal, and any other streaming service such as Qobuz is a breeze to install

-- JRiver’s audio engine can be used to improve the sound of any other software if you prefer another interface, but appreciate the sound quality of JRiver’s Media Center better
+- JRiver’s audio engine can be used to improve the sound of any other software if you prefer the sound quality of JRiver Media Center